Mutschel: House numbers

 Played with three dice.
 The point of the game is to get the smallest three-digit "house number."
 Each player rolls three times.
 After each roll, write down the die result in the hundreds, tens, or ones place.
 The three rolls will therefore create a three-digit number.
 That is, a roll of one should most properly be written down in the hundreds place so that the house number can be as small as possible.
 A roll of six should be in the ones place.
 The rule can change to the opposite where the goal is to roll the biggest possible number.

 Sequence

 Played with three dice.
-The player who doesn't roll a sequence (1 2 3, 2 3 4, 3 4 5, or 4 5 6) receives a tally mark against him.
+The player who does not roll a sequence (1 2 3, 2 3 4, 3 4 5, or 4 5 6) receives a tally mark against him.
 Alternatively, players could play Yahtzee-style where after the first roll of three dice, a player can keep one or two dice and roll the others up to two more times.
 If after the third roll there is no sequence, she receives a tally mark against her.
 Play as long as desired.